Rouz1130/Messenger/README.md

 # messenger

 This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.
+This is a messanger application were user can sign his name in and join the chat room.
+Everyting works fine please follow instructions to download site or feel free to hit the link
+in the repo to try it yourself.
+This project will eventually get expaned to allow for authentication.
+You may also notice the drop down link has several categories from Politics to Sports.
+Those pages have not been made yet so the link will not work yet but once authentication is implemented those pages will come.
 ## Prerequisites

 You will need the following things properly installed on your computer.